richardm75/record-radio/README.md

 stations["Radio4"]="http://as-hls-ww-live.akamaized.net/pool_904/live/ww/bbc_radio_fourfm/bbc_radio_fourfm.isml/bbc_radio_fourfm-audio=96000.norewind.m3u8"
 ```

-## To test the DOS script manually and record live radio for 2 minutes
+## To test the script manually and record live radio for 2 minutes

 * Make sure all paths are correct for your system (see SETUP SECTION).
 * Open a terminal window.
 * cd to wherever you stored this script.
+* Choose a "Station" to record, one that is already added into the SETUP SECTION.
-* Run the script with a command: `Rec-Radio.bat Station LiveRadio 2`
+* Run the DOS script with the command: `Rec-Radio.bat Station LiveRadio 2`
   * For Linux bash use `./Rec-Radio.sh Station LiveRadio 2`
 * For DOS a minimized window will start.
 You can maximize/minimize it if you want.
   * For Linux, the starting terminal remains running.